han41858/angular-ko/aio/content/guide/deployment.md

 <!--
-You can dramatically reduce launch time by only loading the application modules that absolutely must be present when the app starts.
+You can dramatically reduce launch time by only loading the application modules that absolutely must be present when the application starts.

 Configure the Angular Router to defer loading of all other modules (and their associated code), either by [waiting until the app has launched](guide/router-tutorial-toh#preloading  "Preloading")